zutherb/gradle-macosx-java-application-bundle-plugin/README.md

 * generatePlist - creates the Info.plist file
 * generatePkgInfo - create the PkgInfo file
 * copyToResourcesJava - copies the jars into the .app
-* copyStub - copies the stub used to start Java to the .app
+* copyJavaAppLauncher - copies the JavaAppLauncher used to start Java to the .app
+* copyJavaRuntime - copies the Java Runtime used to start the .app
 * runSetFile - runs SetFile to toggle the magic bit (not run by default)
 * createApp - empty task that depends on the above
 * codeSign - digital signature using codesign